By Vin Kutty, Founder, InnovixLabs

 In the meantime, buy from brands you trust.
 The ones that pick up the phone and answer questions sincerely.
 The ones that reply to your emails.
 The ones that third-party test their products.

 The vast majority of American supplements are made by honest and rigorous companies.

 And virtually everyone I know in this industry consumes their own products.
 Why?
 Because they trust their own ingredients and quality.

 I still trust the system.
 Protecting your health today requires a little more due diligence than it used to.

-Sometimes people display loud public outrage at wrongdoings of others as compensation.
+Sometimes people display loud, public outrage at wrongdoings of others as compensation for real or imaginary shortcomings.
+A little low-hanging righteousness.
+That's not what we're doing with this piece.
 This article is not a pushup bra for an undersized conscience.

-This is not meant to make us look good...it's just us venting.
+This is not meant to make us look good at the expense of our competitors...it's just us venting.
 Thanks for reading.
 And if it makes you a more informed consumer or helps you be healthier, fantastic!

 Supplements may help, but supplements alone will not restore you to complete health.
 We think supplements are a small piece of the health puzzle.
 You cannot outrun a bad diet and inactivity with pills.
 Most of the heavy lifting involved in restoring your health will have to come from you in the form of healthy eating and lifestyle corrections.
 In these articles, we are merely sharing our excitement about nutritional science and doing our best to translate dense science into easy-to-read English.
 We geek out on nutrition science and we think you will too.
 We hope it makes you a more informed consumer.
 Our Legal Dept says the same thing in Legalese at the bottom of this page.
 Enjoy.